Wildflowers For Sale - Blooming Age Plants- Tn Mail Order Nursery

 If you are gardening on a patio, irises are an excellent choice, as they do well in raised garden beds.

-Soloman Seal prefers to live in shaded gardens and can only tolerate the sun if they are planted in a cold climate, and their soil is kept moist.
+Solomon Seal prefers to live in shaded gardens and can only tolerate the sun if they are planted in a cold climate and their soil is kept moist.

 Plant these flowers about three inches apart and about two inches deep.
 They prefer to be planted in damp areas, and after they are established in your garden, they can tolerate droughts if they are watered regularly.

 Once they have bloomed, these enchanting flowers require nearly no maintenance.
 Gardner's do not have to deadhead these plants; they do this on their own naturally.

 If your thumb is not always green, Solomon Seal would be an excellent flower to begin your garden with; they do best when allowed to grow as naturally as possible.